Hack Reactor: Course Structure

 Accepted students are assigned pre-course work, which takes "at least 50-80 hours" and is due prior to the start of their cohort.

 Hack Reactor’s course is offered in 12-week full-time and 9-month part-time formats.
 During the first half of the program, students work in pairs on two-day “sprints.”
 Pair and group work helps teach communication and collaboration skills.
 During this part of the course, the day typically starts with a “toy problem,” which is a programming challenge designed to illustrate core concepts.
 This is followed by a lecture in which the instructor frequently checks in with students to assess how well they understand the material.
-The JavaScript tools and technologies taught at Hack Reactor include Angular, Node, MongoDB, Express, React, Backbone and ES6.
+The JavaScript tools and technologies taught at Hack Reactor include Node, MongoDB, Express, React, and ES6.
 The goal of this part of the course is for students to become “autonomous learners and programmers.”

 The second half of the course focuses on projects.
 Students complete coding projects of their own design, using whatever languages and frameworks they choose.
 Students often adopt technologies not taught in the course using “fundamentals and self-teaching methods” taught in the first half of the course.

 Student Outcomes

 Co-Founder Shawn Drost says that Hack Reactor is "committed to being the leading coding immersive in terms of quality, student experience and student outcomes."
 In 2017, they joined a 501(c)(6) non-profit organization called the Council on Integrity in Results Reporting (CIRR) as a founding member.
 CIRR requires members to report "the outcomes of every enrolled student must be reported in a single, simple, clear report" using common standards and follow "CIRR Truth in Advertising policies".

+Hack Reactor releases student outcome reports in six-month intervals.
+The most-recently released outcome report covers 2021.

 Hack Reactor Remote

 In July 2014, Hack Reactor launched an online program, Hack Reactor Remote.
 This program has the same curriculum, course structure and teaching method as Hack Reactor’s onsite program.
 Students attend and participate in the lectures at the same time as the other students, work on the same assignments, and benefit from the same job search and placement resources as the onsite program.
 Hack Reactor's Remote program has comparable student outcomes to its in-person campuses.

 In 2017, Hack Reactor began offering a part-time version of their remote program, known as Hack Reactor Remote Part-Time.

+In 2022, Hack Reactor became remote-only and stopped offering in-person programs.

-MakerSquare Acquisition
+MakerSquare

 In January 2015, Hack Reactor acquired coding bootcamp MakerSquare, which had locations in Austin and San Francisco.
 MakerSquare has since expanded into Los Angeles and New York City.

+MakerSquare was founded in 2013 by Harsh Patel, Shaan Shah, Shehzan Devani, and Ravi Parikh.

 MakerSquare has the same admissions process, hiring partner network, and the same curriculum with a few small modifications.
 In November 2016, they rebranded to share the Hack Reactor name.